keyhan/jBSBE/README.md

 ## Why jBSBE
 Because j8583 is
-- unnecessary cumbersome to setup.
+- Could be simpler to configure.
 - unnecessary difficult to transform Pojos to ISO Messages.
+Using it in microservice environment could be a pain.
-- Lacks some needed functionality like:
+- Lacks some useful functionality like:
   - Nice printing.
   - Real Binary Fields.
+Either all fields are binary or none.
+  - Masking fields for logging.
+  - Metadata in iso message.

 ## How to get it
 ```